-Whether you want to enroll in vocational or technical school, get your associate, bachelor, graduate, or postgraduate degree, we can get you there.
+Interested in learning more about starting or continuing your education?
+We can help!
 Our mission is to enrich the quality of the entire military community by providing you with a broad range of high-quality personal and professional learning opportunities.
+We look forward to serving you!

 Testing Programs and Services